ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 1. Click the **Deploy** icon in the left navigation panel.
 2. Under Deploy Options in the **Deploy with Cloud Functions** click on **Deploy** for Slack.
 3. Click on **Deploy to Slack app** which brings you to a page with instructions on how to create and configure the Slack app.
 4. Follow the instructions on the that page which has several steps on its own.
 In order to create the Slack app, you need access to a Slack workspace.
 If you don't have that yet, then you can sign up and create such a workspace as part of that process.
+During the configuration process keep this in mind:
-Remember how you name the Slack App and also keep copies of the important links (see instructions on that page).
+ * Remember how you name the Slack App and also keep copies of the important links (see instructions on that **Deploy to Slack app** page).
+ * In the Slack section **Events Subscription** choose at least **message.im** to be able to send direct messages to the bot.
 5. Once all is done you should have a fully configured Slack app in a messaging workspace.
 However, the Slackbot is not yet ready to successfully use the entire {{site.data.keyword.conversationshort}} dialog.
 Some credentials are missing.

 ## Add custom preprocessor to Conversation connector